 New Relic agents: ✅ OpenTelemetry in New Relic: 🟡 Limited support

-Relationships between services (APM and OpenTelemetry services)
+• Relationships between services

-Relationships between services and infrastructure (not supported for OpenTelemetry services)
+• Relationships between services and infrastructure

 Relationships will be inferred between any services that use Distributed Tracing or report OpenTelemetry traces with W3C trace context.
-These will appear in Related Entities.
+These will appear in Related entities.

 Environment